YuvrajSHAD/Waves-Prediction-ML-Model/README.md

 #### -Feel Free to add Section For Model Prediction.
 Might Do it later !
 #### -Can Also Tabular Display of CSV file for Predicted and Actual Values.

+## Download or Clone The Repo and Run Python File(Server.py).
+No Live or Demo Available For You.
+LOL!